 - Is our code vulnerable?
 Or can attackers manipulate the website or back-end database by injecting malicious code?

-We’ve covered our methodology and phases of test in more detail, but for now it’s important to get everyone on the same page with a high-level understanding of what a web application penetration test means.
+We’ve covered our methodology and the phases of test in more detail, but for now it’s important to get everyone on the same page with a high-level understanding of what a web application penetration test means.
 Hopefully, it will be for you easier to compare quotes in the future by having a level set of expectations and a baseline of terminology.